enarjord/passivbot/README.md

 https://partner.bitget.com/bg/Y8FU1W
 https://www.okx.com/join/PASSIVBOT  (20% rebate)

 **Note on Binance**
-To support continued Passivbot development, please consider using a Binance account created after 2024-09-21 and either: a) don't use a referral link, or b) use referral ID: "TII4B07C".
+To support continued Passivbot development, please use a Binance account which
+1) was created after 2024-09-21 and
+2) either:
+  a) was created without a referral link, or
+  b) was created with referral ID: "TII4B07C".

 Passivbot receives commissions from trades only for accounts meeting these criteria.

 **BuyMeACoffee:**
 https://www.buymeacoffee.com/enarjord